martynasgustaitis/SmS/README.md

 *Inheritance
 Inheritance allows a class to inherit attributes and methods from another class.
-In your code, RegularUser inherits from User.
+In my code, RegularUser inherits from User.
 # Inheritance snippet
 class RegularUser(User):
     def update_info(self, **kwargs):